MasterFormat: Advantages

 Standardizing the presentation of such information improves communication among all parties involved in construction projects, which helps the project team deliver structures to owners according to their requirements, timelines, and budgets.
 The ASTM standard for sustainability assessment of building products relies on MasterFormat to organize the data.
 MasterFormat is an organizational component of Building Systems Design - SpecLink, MasterSpec, SpecText, National Master Specification (NMS), and SpecsIntact systems.
 Manufacturers will often publish specifications for their products based on MasterFormat.
 Design teams may maintain office master section based on MasterFormat and pull specifications from multiple sources.
-MasterFormat provides the overall organizational structure that makes pulling sections from different sources possible.
+MasterFormat provides the overall organizational structure that makes pulling sections from different sources coherent.

 MasterSpec and SpecText are specifications targeted to construction projects in the United States.
 NMS is targeted to construction projects in Canada.
 SpecsIntact is a specification processing system for preparing Unified Facilities Guide Specifications (UFGS).
 UFGS is required for design teams to use on United States Department of Defense and NASA construction projects.
 Using MasterFormat provides the design and construction teams a familiar organizational structure.